173duprot/harm-less/README.md

 # harm-less
 ### Inspired by suckless and cat-v, this is a simple single document wiki of minimal software.

-This Document is sorted alphabetically by topic, and by SLOC under each topic.
+This Document is genarated by the unix tree command ``tree -v``, and sorted alphabetically by topic, and by SLOC under each topic.

-## Markdown
 -